PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 1. Review the Paperwork

-• Seek for discretionary fees – Discretionary commission-based costs mean that the payment of the dealer is tied to the amount you invested, and this is present in most contracts.
+• Seek discretionary fees – Discretionary commission-based costs mean that the payment of the dealer is tied to the amount you invested, and this is present in most contracts.
 These charges will be embedded in the overall price or can also be added as part of other fees that weren’t readily apparent in the finance contract.

-2. Highlight Any Unexplained Charges
+2. Highlight Any Charges that weren’t explained properly

-• Additional or unexpected fees: These are fees that you do not recall were mentioned.
+• Additional or unexpected fees: These are fees that you do not recall being mentioned.
 Should there be additional or unexpected fees, it’s best to further your investigation and determine whether these fees were really part of your original contract.
-Any administration fee or processing fee should have been discussed upon the agreement.
+Any administration fee or processing fee should have been discussed in the agreement.
 Early repayment fees are common but still should be mentioned, and if not, it can constitute a mis-sold case.

-• Overly complex or vague charges: If some charges seem unclear, such as “processing fee” or “management fee,” and you do not recall agreeing to it.
+• Overly complex or vague charges: If some charges seem unclear, such as “processing fee” or “management fee,” and you do not recall agreeing to them.
 It was probably added after the initial agreement, which could be a red flag.

 3. Check for Interest Rates and Total Cost